Payments Efficiency Overview

 Industry Outreach and Collaboration

 Collaboration with stakeholders to develop and promote simplified, common guidelines can make it easier to implement and use B2B standards for electronic payments.
-The Fed will continue to engage with the Business Payments Coalition (BPC) (Off-site), financial institutions, other service providers and small-business experts to develop and implement education about electronic payments and payment standards.
+The Fed is engaging with the Business Payments Coalition (BPC) (Off-site), financial institutions, other service providers and small-business experts to develop and implement education about electronic payments and payment standards.